Why an emergence package?

 I was thinking like... a grate from the BBQ and two bricks should do it.
 But a bit of searching got me to a woodgas burner.

 First thing to understand is what fire is.
-It is heat that evaporates or sublimizes material and the gas coming of is what burns.
+It is heat that evaporates or sublimizes material and the gas coming from that is what burns, not the material itself.
 So burning the gasses is one thing but burning them fully, hotter and cleaner is another.
-So I stumbled upon this Woodgas burner (picture will follow) that is double sided to enable extra airflow for the secundary burn.
+So I stumbled upon this Woodgas burner (picture will follow) that is double sided to enable extra airflow for the optimizing secundary burn.
 No you don't need this when you have enough dry wood but when your space is limited this is a way to get the most from your sources.

 The woodgas burner: